-5.0 Turbidity - (On Site)
+5.0 Turbidity - (on site)

-Due to effects on bacteriological quality and treatment performance, turbidity is an important water quality parameter.
+Because of the effects on bacteriological quality and treatment performance, turbidity is an important water quality parameter.
 Depending on the composition of the turbidity, interference with chlorination can range from negligible to severe.
-Staff at the City of Saskatoon WTP continuously monitor the turbidity of all filters and outgoing water into the distribution system.
+Staff at the City's WTP continuously monitor the turbidity of all filters and outgoing water into the distribution system.
 Monitoring is also conducted on discrete samples that are taken daily by the WTP Water Lab.